Kalman Bayesian Neural Networks for Closed-form Online Learning: Introduction

 Deep Learning has been continuously attracting researchers for its applicability in many fields such as medical diagnostics \cite{amisha2019overview}, autonomous control \cite{zeng2020tossingbot}, or intelligent mass-productions \cite{el2019simulation}.
 However, conventional deep Neural Networks (NNs) usually perform maximum likelihood estimation, which results solely in a point estimate without consideration of uncertainty in the data and the learned model.
 In domains with high safety standards or financial risks this approach is not sufficient and limits the number of possible applications.
 Bayesian methods offer ways to overcome this issue by quantifying uncertainties using Bayes' rule and probabilistic reasoning, which results in a distribution over network parameters and predictions instead of point estimates.
 A quantification of the uncertainty indicates whether the predictions are trustworthy and reliable \cite{begoli2019need}.
 Popular approaches like Markov Chain Monte Carlo (MCMC) are computationally demanding, whereas variational inference (VI) or ensemble methods rely on noisy gradient computations and need to be trained using batched training data and several iterations.
 Due to these characteristics, the mentioned methods are not directly applicable in online learning settings \cite{parisi2019}, but first approaches using a data memory exist \cite{Nguyen2018, kurle2019continual}.
 In addition, gradient-based methods may suffer from poor choices of the optimization hyper-parameters or bad local minima \cite{Bengio2012}.
 This behavior is mitigated by adaptive learning rates, stochastic gradient descent (SGD), and modern optimizers, but still persists.

 In this paper we develop a novel online learning approach for Bayesian Neural Networks (BNN) \cite{mackay1992practical} that is named \emph{Kalman Bayesian Neural Network (KBNN)}.
 The key idea is to train the BNN via sequential Bayesian filtering without the need of gradient-based optimization.
 Bayesian filtering is commonly used to estimate probability density functions (PDF) from noisy observations in Markov chains \cite{saerkkae_2013, huber2015nonlinear}.
 Many NN architectures like the one studied in this paper also form a Markov chain \cite{Achille2018}.
 Our approach is motivated by the work of \citet{puskorius2001parameter}, in which the training procedure is also treated as a filtering problem, which however uses local linearization based on backpropagated gradient information to compute weight updates.
 While the special case of online training of a single perceptron is discussed by \citet{huber2020bayesian}, we aim at constructing a learning algorithm for a universal multilayer perceptron (MLP).
-Results for two binary classification tasks are depicted in Fig.~\ref{fig:introduction}.